 Thirdly, the harm caused to the party taking out the injunction could not be fully rectified through the provision of cash compensation, to be determined as part of the sentencing process.
 If the judge determines that the risk is mainly financial and that compensation will resolve the matter in its entirety, they are unlikely to recommend that an injunction of any sort is issued.

-How do I go about applying for an injunction?
+How do I go about applying for injunctions?

-Although you do not have to have legal representation, given the complexities which application for an injunction can present, we generally recommend that you engage a suitably qualified and experienced legal professional in order to stand the best chance of success.
-The steps required in order to obtain an injunction are as follows:
+Although you do not have to have legal representation, given the complexities which apply for an injunction can present, we generally recommend that you engage a suitably qualified and experienced legal professional to stand the best chance of success.
+The steps required to obtain an injunction are as follows:

 (ii) Alongside the application form, applicants will also have to submit evidence to support their application.
 This evidence is frequently in the form of an affidavit or signed witnessed statement.
 It may also include relevant documents that provide further evidence of the need for an injunction.
 It’s important to include all the facts which are relevant to the injunction, including those which might potentially result in a favourable outcome for the other party.
 Failure to submit all relevant information may result in the injunction being suspended or revoked.

 (iii) Attend court when your injunction is decided and provide further evidence if required.
-Note that injunctions are usually primarily decided on the basis of the evidence put before the court, rather than on witness cross-examination.
+Note that injunctions are usually primarily decided based on the evidence put before the court, rather than on witness cross-examination.

 I have been served with an injunction – what do I need to do now?